 After a vehicle collision, some injuries are obvious, but others can be silent.
 That is why you need to seek a medical evaluation soon after a crash, whether you feel fine or not.
 Your injuries may not be immediately apparent.
 Brain injuries often go undiagnosed until people collapse or begin to experience secondary symptoms.

 Undiagnosed victims can fall into a coma or vegetative state without immediate and proper medical treatment.
 Getting medical treatment protects your health and establishes a link between your injuries and a vehicle collision.
-This will only strengthen a claim for compensation later.

 The four most common types of head injuries suffered in collisions are: